How Much Does Poor Service History Reduce Car Value?

 How service history affects online valuations

-Online valuations usually assume average maintenance for a car of that age and mileage.
-Poor service history may not immediately change an estimated price, but it often becomes relevant later.
+Most online valuation tools assume average maintenance for a car of that age and mileage.
+Poor service history may not immediately affect an estimated price but often becomes relevant during later stages of the selling process.

 When poor service history changes your selling decision